-The Advisory Board at PVN currently consists of six advisors.
+The Advisory Board at PVN currently consists of seven advisors.
 Current advisors include:

 Dick Strassburg, Partner, TEGRA Group, a registered architect, provides highly-specialized project leadership for expansion, new construction or adaptive reuse of a property.
 His focus ranges from board-level advisory, strategic project leadership, selecting and directing the construction/design team, managing the budget and schedule, and delivering a successful project with “no surprises.”
 Mr. Strassburg holds a Bachelor of Architecture degree from North Dakota State University.

 Jeremy Mayberg, AIA is a former Principal of RSP Architects, whose 45-year practice focused on retail, cultural and corporate design.
 JeMr.
 Mayberg retired in 2016 after 26 years at RSP Architects.
 His book of work includes Calhoun Square in Uptown; expansion and remodeling of the Minneapolis Institute of Arts and Children’s Theatre; and The Musical Instrument Museum and Theater in Phoenix, AZ.
 Mr. Mayberg sits on the boards of MN Chapter Lambda Alpha International and the Northeast Minneapolis Arts Association (NEMAA) representing 650 artists with studios in Northeast Minneapolis.